svolain/PinNote-App/README.md

 Before running the code make an .env file in the root of backend directory.
 Here is an example of the file with variable names:

 ```
-DB_USER=example // your postgres username
+DB_USER: example // your postgres username
-DB_PASS=example // your postgres password
+DB_PASS: example // your postgres password
-DB_NAME=example // name of the to be created database
+DB_NAME: example // name of the to be created database
-DB_HOST=example // if running postgres locally use localhost
+DB_HOST: example // if running postgres locally use localhost
-DB_PORT=example // usually the default port for postgres
+DB_PORT: example // usually the default port for postgres
-JWT_SECRET=example //for signing and verifying JSON Web Tokens, recommended to include letters, numbers and special characters, and to be at least 20 characters long
+JWT_SECRET: example //for signing and verifying JSON Web Tokens, recommended to include letters, numbers and special characters, and to be at least 20 characters long
 ```

 Make sure you have postgres installed and running.
 You have to sign into postgres and create a database with the same name as .env DB_NAME, and create 2 tables into it according to schemas listed below in database section of Tech details.